 – Wear a long coat to all televised meetings.

-– I obviously don’t get out much, so 11:15 is cause to send out a search party.
+– I obviously don’t get out much, as 11:15 is cause to send out a search party.

 – I must spend much more time at Dunkin Donuts than I ever realized.